mattpe/wtmp/docs/02-es6-basics.md

     console.log('lunch menu object', LunchMenu);
     ```

-1. Implement the all the features/requirements listed in previous task
+1. Implement all the features/requirements listed in the previous task
 1. Push task branch to Github and return direct link to Oma.
+1. Deploy your lunch menu website to your home folder (_users.metropolia.fi_) and return link to Oma.
+    - create a "production" build: `npm run build` (you must stop the dev server first: _ctrl-c_)
+    - copy contents of `dist/` folder to your `public_html` folder on _shell.metropolia.fi_
+    - TIP: bash command for scp file copy: `scp -r dist/* <USERNAME>@shell.metropolia.fi:public_html/<FOLDER-NAME>/`

 ---